ibm-cloud-docs/vpc/lb-monitoring-metrics.md

 To return to the default Sysdig dashboard at any time, select **Dashboards > Default Dashboards > IBM > Load Balancer Monitoring Metrics**.

-## Working with Sysdig via API
+## Working with Sysdig using the APIs
 {: #metric-query-api}

-You can also work with the Sysdig instance by using the metric query API.
+You can also work with the Sysdig instance by using the metric query APIs.
 You might want to do this if you need raw data points or want to consume your metrics from a command-line interface rather than using the Sysdig dashboard.

 After creating your IBM Cloud Monitoring Sysdig instance, you must collect the following two pieces of information.